KxSystems/embedPy/README.md

 ```
 #### Example 2: Fibonacci

-The Fibonacci sequence is a series where each number is the sum of the two numbers preceding it.
+The Fibonacci sequence is a sequence where each number is the sum of the two numbers preceding it.
 Starting with 0 and 1, the sequence goes ```x(n) = x(n-1) + x(n-2)```

 i.e. 0, 1, 1, 2, 3, 5, 8, 13, 21, 34, ...